2021 Official Tournament Rules.

 A boat may win more than one prize in any category.

-The overall general entry is now the Big Fish Bonanza will be determined by the total weight of up to three heaviest fish on any boat and paid out to four places.
+The overall general entry is now the Big Fish Bonanza which will be determined by the total weight of up to three heaviest fish on any boat and paid out to four places.
 Less than three fish can win this category.
-Only two fish per species can be weighed.
+Only two fish per species per day can be weighed.
 Only two fish of any species can be included in the overall three fish aggregate.

-It is not required to call in weighted fish to the tournament committee.
+It is not required to call in weighted fish to the tournament officials committee.
 You must fish within the tournament boundaries and turn on your GPS tracking in the case of any issues or protests.

 Prize winnings will be paid out as stated under the Prize Structure of the Weighted Division.
-Should there not be a winner in any of the optional entry categories of Big Fish Bonanza, or Heaviest Dolphin, Tuna, Wahoo, Kingfish, or Cobia, the money will be dispersed evenly into the Weighted Division’s overall general entry Big Fish Bonanza.
+Should there not be a winner in any of the optional entry categories of Big Fish Bonanza, or Heaviest Dolphin, Tuna, Wahoo, or Kingfish, the money will be dispersed evenly into the Weighted Division’s overall general entry Big Fish Bonanza.
 In the event of a tie in the weights, the prize winnings will be evenly reallocated between each team.
-Should any of the top four places not be paid out of the Weighted Division’s general entry overall heaviest fish places, the money will be evenly reallocated to the places that are being paid out.
+Should any of the top four places not be paid out of the Weighted Division’s overall general entry Big Fish Bonanza, the money will be evenly reallocated to the places that are being paid out.

 CI Management, 305-255-3500, firstname.lastname@example.org